With the holiday season upon us, many people in need are turning to charity for assistance with food, bills and other living expenses.

 FTC urges caution to charitable donors

 Each year, holiday kindness is exploited by scammers using fake charities that trick well-meaning people into donating.
-The FTC says that one of the main ways scammers get away with this is by using fake charities with names that sound similar to real ones.
+The FTC says that one of the main ways scammers get away with this is by using fake charities with names similar to real ones.

 In 2020, a scammer created a fake “Black Lives Matter Foundation” charity to solicit donations from people who thought they were contributing to the real group.
 The scammer managed to rake in several million dollars before authorities caught wind.

-This year, other examples involved sham charities for homeless veterans, retired and disabled law enforcement officers and breast cancer survivors.
+Other examples involved sham charities for homeless veterans, retired and disabled law enforcement officers and breast cancer survivors.
 Investigators discovered that almost none of the donations went to a charitable cause.

 Now that the holiday season has arrived, more scams are likely to pop up that will be tricky to tell apart from real ones.
 Fortunately, the FTC has several steps you can take to identify fake charities before they deceive you.